 The Management and Organization Behavior minor is intended for traditional undergraduate students who are not pursuing a Bachelor of Business Administration degree or are enrolled in a major outside of the Department of Undergraduate Business.
 Only courses in which a student has earned a "C" or better may be applied to the minor.
 Students are limited to one minor in the Accounting, Business and Economics, Economics, Finance, International Business and Economics, Management and Organizational Behavior, and Marketing programs.
 Students (except Bachelor of Arts in Management students) seeking a minor in Management and Organizational Behavior must complete with a grade of "C" or better 15 semester credit hours which must include MGT 3300(3) and at least four unique 3000-level or higher courses in Management and their prerequisites.
-A Management student may not minor in Management and Organizational Behavior in Management and Organizational Behavior.
+A Management student may not minor in Management and Organizational Behavior.
 A student who majors in Management and Organizational Behavior may not earn a minor in the Undergraduate Business Department.

 Management and Organizational Behavior majors must select a concentration.
-A concentration in Personal Financial Planning is available in combination with this major.
+Concentrations in Business Analytics, Digital Marketing, and Operations Management are available in combination with this major.
 Requirements listed below must be completed with a "C" or better.